MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/secondary-users.md

 ```
  > [!NOTE]
->  Make sure you whitelist your client IP under the networking settings on azure portal.
+>  Make sure you allowlist your client IP under the networking settings on azure portal.

 ### CreateUser